-a.
-Plaintiff be awarded full, fair, and complete recovery for all claims and causes of action relevant to this action;

-b.
-Compensatory damages to Plaintiffs for past, present, and future damages, including, but not limited to, pain and suffering, mental anguish, disfigurement, impairment, medical expenses, lost wages, lost earning capacity, and loss of household services together with interest and costs as provided by law.

-- c.
-Plaintiff be awarded costs and attorney's fees in connection with Plaintiff's claim under the Missouri Merchandising Practices Act, RSMO § 407.010 et seq.; - d.
+- a.
+Plaintiff be awarded full, fair, and complete recovery for all claims and causes of action relevant to this action; - b.
+Compensatory damages to Plaintiffs for past, present, and future damages, including, but not limited to, pain and suffering, mental anguish, disfigurement, impairment, medical expenses, lost wages, lost earning capacity, and loss of household services together with interest and costs as provided by law. - c.
+Plaintiff be awarded costs and attorney's fees in connection with Plaintiff's Texas' Deceptive Trade Practices Act; - d.
 Plaintiff be awarded punitive damages according to proof at the time of trial; - e.
-Awarding pre-judgment and post-judgment interest to Plaintiff; - f.
+Awarding pre-judgment and post-judgment interest to Plaintiff;

+- f.
 Awarding the costs and the expenses of this litigation to Plaintiff; and - g.
 For such other and further relief as the court may deem just and proper.